 The companies that will succeed in upskilling will be those that fully understand the advantages of having a diverse workforce.
 And have taken steps to ensure they have more diversity across a vast spectrum of offshore roles with room for new talent to grow both vertically and horizontally within their organisation.

-More skilled women for the offshore oil and gas workforce
+More skilled women in offshore oil and gas jobs

 At present the majority of women in oil and gas companies work on land and a notable lack of women in safety, tech, and management positions when it comes to offshore roles.
 This makes it harder to fill open offshore jobs with women due to their being less support, bed space, and a backup person to help cover shifts.

 There’s still a lack of representation in offshore jobs due to sexism, stigmas, and a “this is how we’ve always done things” mentality.

 But the growing demand for a skilled and diverse workforce means facing these challenges and building a pathway for women in oil and gas.

 The research doesn’t lie

 Research shows that companies with better gender diversity are more productive than their less diverse competitors.